joaomelo/auth-mech/README.md

       }
     });

-The variable `isUserSolved` can now be used by the ui to deal with that initial state.
+The variable `isUserSolved` can now be used by the UI to deal with that initial state.

 But resilient architectures should avoid isolated booleans variables to represent software state.
 This can easily get code maintainability in trouble.
 The concept is beautifully distilled by David Khourshid in a magnificent [article](https://dev.to/davidkpiano/no-disabling-a-button-is-not-app-logic-598i) and also in a great podcast [episode](http://www.fullstackradio.com/130)

 That is how this package was born.
-I decided some sort of state machine was needed every time i dealt with firebase auth and wanted to avoid repeating code between apps.
-Even so the code is short and unimpressive, seemed good sense to avoid bugs and keep things DRY.
+I decided some sort of state machine was needed every time I dealt with firebase auth and wanted to avoid repeating code between apps.
+Even so, the code is short and unimpressive, seemed good sense to avoid bugs and keep things DRY.

 ## Usage